 - In a dutch-oven, add the olive oil and butter and heat to medium until butter has melted.
 Add onions and celery and begin to cook while you break up the ground beef.
 You can just break it up in the pot or roll it into small, loose meatballs before adding.
 Cook the onion, celery and beef mixture over medium heat until the beef just starts to cook on the outside.

-- Stir in the undrained kidney beans, cabbage, stewed tomatoes and all the seasonings.
+- Stir in the undrained kidney beans, cabbage, broth, stewed tomatoes and all the seasonings (save the parsley or chives until the end).
 Stir and bring to a boil.
 Reduce heat, cover and simmer at least 30 minutes but up to 1 hour, until the cabbage has softened and the broth has thickened.

 - Sprinkle individual servings with fresh parsley or chives, if desired.